 Customers want to be wowed, and although data onboarding isn't the most obvious way to impress people, it has a major impact.
 A streamlined process establishes a strong, trusting relationship with new customers, partners, and third parties.

 It ensures all external data ingested into your operational systems is clean and ready to use.
 And it frees up everyone's time and breaks internal bottlenecks, so your teams can focus on the high-value work that comes after customer onboarding.

 At Osmos, we believe external data relationships should be a simple, secure, and delightful experience for all parties.
 We've eliminated the headaches of data onboarding by teaching machines how to automatically clean it, fit it into the right formats, and send it where it needs to go.

 We’re starting with data onboarding, but our ambitions are much larger.
-This is the beginning of a long journey to becoming the “railroads” for inter-company data sharing.
+This is the beginning of a long journey to simplify how companies share data with each other.